How To Treat Acute Mountain Sickness (AMS), High Altitude Pulmonary Ed...

 In all probability, it is going to be evening by the time you have taken the second dose.

 The next few hours are critical.
 You want to take all the necessary steps before night-fall.
 If you feel better within two hours of your second Diamox dose, then your body has started to acclimatise.
-But continue to be on a course of Diamox (250 mg), ever 12 hours for the rest of your trek, starting that night.
+But continue to be on a course of Diamox (250 mg), every 12 hours for the rest of your trek, starting that night.
 If you are not feeling better, do not panic.
 We go to the next level of medication.

 At around 9.00 pm take another dose of Diamox (again, 250 mg).
 Also, take 1 mg of Dexamethasone (we’ll call it Dex from now on).
 Dex is going to help reduce inflammation in your body that causes these altitude sicknesses.
 The Diamox and Dex combination will help you sleep better.